mahmoud-khaled1/Docker-Software-Containerization/README.md

 #### TIP: ABOUT IMAGES

-- Images are app bianaries and dependencies with meta data about the image data and how to run the image
+- Images are app binaries and dependencies with metadata about the image data and how to run the image
-- Images are no a complete OS.
+- Images are not a complete OS.
 No kernel, kernel modules (drivers)
-- Host provides the kernel, big difference between VM
+- Host provides the kernel, a big difference between VM

 ### Some sample container creation